 Hot water, or broth

 Flavor and season the liquid.
 Take it to the boil.
 Add the rice.
 Don't stir.
 Keep heat high until the liquid boils again.
-Cook for 5 minutes, reduce to low and cook for a further 10 to 15 minutes, depending on rice variety.
+Cook for 5 minutes, reduce to low and cook for a further 10-15 minutes, or more depending on the type of rice.
 Cover.
 Let it rest 5 minutes.
 Serve.

 Keeping the rice warm